 - A head at the upper end of the elevator which includes a belt pulley or chain wheel to turn the traction element and a suitable discharge chute…

 - A boot at the lower end which again includes a belt pulley or chain wheel, a tensioning device, and a means of feeding the material to be conveyed so as to ensure optimum filling.

 Vibratory conveyors: Vibratory conveyors are commonly used to carry a wide variety of particulate and granular materials.
 The vibratory conveyor consists of a trough, which is supported on or suspended by springs or hinged links and caused to oscillate at high frequency and small amplitude by an appropriate drive mechanism.
 The fundamental action of the vibrating trough on the bulk material carried in it is to throw the particles upward and forward so that they advance along the trough in a series of short hops.

-- PLC Program for Controlling Conveyors ON Sequence and OFF Sequence
+- PLC Controls Conveyors ON and OFF Sequence

 - Tilt Level Switch Working Principle

 - Microwave Flow Sensor Working Principle